MarijeP/shlist/README.md

 # shlist
-A simple shopping list app
+A simple shopping list and recipe app